ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 {{% fig "me-mills/1908-01-01-sales-journal" "350" /%}}
 </div>

+As you look at these sale entries, understand that you are seeing Emily continue a practice that she learned from her father, just as her brothers had learned from him in [Corfu]({{% relref "corfu" %}}), and [George Richardson]({{% relref "richardson-george" %}}) had also learned from him in Brookton.
+Edward in turn had learned this practice from his older brother-in-law Charles M. Pine in [Staten Island]({{% relref "staten-island" %}}), where Charles also taught this practice to James Hillyer, Bartlett Brown, and Charles' son Theodore, among others.

-As you can see, these books contain many easily recognizable names of former Brookton residents, along with a glimpse into their regular purchases.
+As you can see, these books contain many easily recognizable names of former Brookton residents, along with their regular purchases.
 It is interesting to note the store was closed on Sundays, but open on Christmas day, if a bit slow:

 {{% fig "me-mills/1908-12-25-sales-journal-p466" "800" /%}}